ying-li-python/HeroesOfPy/README.md

 ### Results

-Several metrics were performed to determine:
+Several metrics were performed in Jupyter Notebook using Pandas to determine:
 - how much profit the game makes by item purchases
 - the distribution of players by age and gender
 - the gender group that is likely to play the game (and purchase an Item)